Mizoram University: Rankings

-The university was ranked 67th among universities in India by the National Institutional Ranking Framework (NIRF) in 2020 and in the 100th overall.
+The university was ranked 77th among universities in India by the National Institutional Ranking Framework (NIRF) in 2024.
+It also ranked in the 101–150 band overall in 2023.

 According to Outlook-ICARE rankings 2019 of top Central universities, Mizoram University ranked 12th overall.

 Student life

 Student Union

 Mizoram University Students Council (MZUSC) is primarily responsible for building and preserving a healthy political culture in the campus.
 The Students Council holds Freshers to welcome new students and also a University festival called Vibrio.

 Publication

 Mizoram University has an Annual Magazine called Lunglohtui and a monthly newsletter called Silhouette published by the Department of Mass Communication.

 It has several journals such as Science & Technology Journal, Administrative Studies, Management Convergence, Contemporary Social Scientist, Geographic Journal, Journal of Literature and Culture Studies and the Mizoram University Journal of Humanities & Social Sciences that are published by various departments and schools of Mizoram University.

 Library

 The library has barcode technology and an RFID library management system.
 Free online access is available through the Internet.